Home » Vegetables & Sides » Summer Squash Casserole with Zucchini and Corn

 Absolutely!
 When squash is bountiful, freezing it and saving it to use later is super easy to do.
 There’s no need to blanch it, just cut the squash into the size you’ll need for future recipes (diced, sliced, or shredded) and then seal it up raw in freezer bags.
 It will retain its flavor frozen for 4 to 6 months.

-a serving of squash and zucchini casserole on a white plate
+Portion of summer squash casserole on a white plate.

 With ALL that goodness and nutritional benefits, it’s a good idea to find more ways to include Summer squash in your family’s diet.
 Here are a few tasty ideas for how: